facebook/react-native-website/website/versioned_docs/version-0.70/new-architecture-app-renderer-android.md

 ## Migrating Android ViewManagers

 First, make sure you followed the instructions to [Enabling the New Renderer (Fabric) in Your Android Application](#enabling-the-new-renderer-fabric-in-your-android-application).
-Plus we will also assume that you followed the instructions from [Enabling the New NativeModule System (TurboModule) in Your Android Application](#enabling-the-new-nativemodule-system-turbomodule-in-your-android-application) as the native builds setup steps are presented over there and won’t be repeated here.
+Plus we will also assume that you followed the instructions from [Enabling the New Native Module System (Turbo Module) in Your Android Application](#enabling-the-new-nativemodule-system-turbomodule-in-your-android-application) as the native builds setup steps are presented over there and won’t be repeated here.

 ### JavaScript changes

 1. Make sure your other JS changes are ready to go by following Preparing your JavaScript codebase for the new React Native Renderer (Fabric)
 2. Replace the call to `requireNativeComponent` with `codegenNativeComponent`.
-This tells the JS codegen to start generating the native implementation of the component, consisting of C++ and Java classes.
+This tells the JS codegen to start generating the native implementation of the Native Component, consisting of C++ and Java classes.
 This is how it looks for the WebView component:

 ```ts
 import codegenNativeComponent from 'react-native/Libraries/Utilities/codegenNativeComponent';